CleveritDemo/gh-action-copilot-handson-demo/README.md

 Ask to copilot chat to create another job called deploy and to add a step to dwonload the previous uploaded artifact

+👤 Prompt:
 ```
-How to create another job called deploy with only a step to download an artifact and the output should be 'out'
+@workspace How to create another job called deploy with only a step to download an artifact and the output should be 'out'
 ```

 ### Step 3: Add step to deploy to GitHub Pages

 Ask to copilot how to deploy to github page

+👤 Prompt:
 ```
-How to deploy the out directory to github page?
+@workspace How to deploy the out directory to github page?
 ```

+🤖 Copilot Answer:
 ```
 - name: Deploy to GitHub Pages
   uses: peaceiris/actions-gh-pages@v3